Continuing our Crossroads Tournament Series –

 Approved makers and models for Sabre:

 - Castille Armory

-- Some form of rigid neck protection that covers the larynx must be worn.
+- Rigid neck protection that covers the larynx must be worn

 - Fighters must wear gloves or gauntlets which protect the hand, fingers, and the portion of the wrist nearest the hand.
 Gauntlets that are used without the added coverage of a protective hilt must have rigid or heavy protection on the hands and fingers.
 Unpadded gloves alone are not sufficient.

-- Groin protection is mandatory for men, and strongly recommended for women.
-Rigid chest protection is highly recommended for all participants.
+- Groin protection is mandatory for men, and strongly recommended for women

-- Fighters must wear a padded jacket that completely covers the torso, back, and arms.
-Fencing jackets or padded reproduction gambesons are recommended.
-Unpadded jackets (such as the JF fencing jacket) must have a padded undershirt.
+- Fighters must wear a padded jacket that completely covers the torso, back, and arms

-- Fighters must wear some kind of enclosed toe footwear.
-Historical reproduction footwear is acceptable, as are “five fingers” style shoes.
+- Fighters must wear some kind of enclosed toe footwear

-- Rigid or equivalent of 8oz hardened leather shin/forearm protection is mandatory for the weapon arm and both legs.
+- Rigid or equivalent of 8oz hardened leather shin and forearm protection is mandatory for the weapon arm and both legs

 The Director starts and stops the fight, communicates with the fighters, ensures all participants are ready, controls safety in the ring, and interprets the Line Judges’ calls for the Scorekeeper and the audience.
 The Director may also overrule the Line Judges in some situations.
 The Director may halt action for any reason including grappling stalemates, immediate safety hazards, injuries, equipment failures, Ring-Outs, or any other reason.